silq-lang/silq/README.md

   *Note:* PSI does not currently verify that the expectation of the given expression in fact exists, so some care is required when using this primitive. (e.g. `Expectation(gauss(0,1)/gauss(0,1))` does not converge.)

-### Prelude files
-All primitive distributions and built-in deterministic functions are implemented in terms of the `sampleFrom` special expression.
-The implementations can be found in `library/prelude.psi` (or `library/prelude-nocheck.psi` if PSI is called with `--nocheck`).
-By default, PSI will attempt to read the prelude library from a `library` folder in the same location as the binary.
-(This can be overridden by changing the default import path in `psi.d`.)
-Both `library/prelude.psi` and `library/prelude-nocheck.psi` are baked into the PSI binary at build time to be used as a fallback.

 ### Further language features

 #### Method calls and tuples